dictation-toolbox/aenea/README.rst

 .. image:: https://raw.githubusercontent.com/facundoq/aenea_recognition_results/master/demo_small.gif

 The Recognition Bar requires ``Tk`` and the corresponding bindings installed in the same python distribution used for Aenea.
-These can be easily acquired in Ubuntu/Debian by executing ``sudo apt install python-tk`` or ``sudo pacman -S tk`` in Arch-based distros.
+These can be easily acquired in Ubuntu/Debian by executing ``sudo apt install python-tk`` or ``sudo pacman -S tk`` in Arch-based distributions.

 To install the plugin:

 1) Copy ``client/_recognition_results_observer.py`` to ``MacroSystem`` in the guest VM.
 This grammar sends the recognition results to the server.
 2) Check that the following files exist in the server:
   1) ``server/linux_x11/plugins/recognition_bar.yapsy-plugin``